mattmcfad/FE-Dev-Interviews/README.md

 * Have you contributed to any open source projects?
 * Have you participated in a hackathon?
 * How many different ways can you center text vertically and horizontally on a page?
+* How can you make a div the height of the page?
 * Name as many ways as possible to make text not display on your page.
 * How do you optimize a website's assets?
 * Name three ways to reduce page load time?